peterhinch/micropython-nano-gui/DRIVERS.md

  `height` and `width` values.
  * `width=480`
  * `usd=False` Upside down: set `True` to invert display.
+ * `mirror=False` If `True` reflects display.
+Has been found necessary for some Chinese ILI9341 modules.
  * `init_spi=False` This optional arg enables flexible options in configuring the SPI bus.
 The default assumes exclusive access to the bus.
 In this normal case, `color_setup.py` initialises it and the settings will be left in place.